AvisSpei/AvisSpei/README.md

-I'm Avis. :) I'm not a coding person (yet?!) so please excuse my presence here. neocities website: https://flying-with-quills.neocities.org/
+I'm Avis.
+I'm doing my best to figure stuff out by throwing my face at problems as they occur.
+I'm trying to learn, please be patient. ;;
+neocities website: https://flying-with-quills.neocities.org/

 <!---